Loan Exit Counseling

 Graduated

-- Payment period cannot exceed 10 years
+- Payment period cannot exceed 10 years (or up to 30 years for Consolidated Loans)

-- Generally well suited for those individuals expecting large salary increases at predictable points in time
+- Generally, well suited for those individuals expecting large salary increases at predictable points in time

 - Total interest cost is higher than with the Standard repayment plan